 There are so many types of therapy and so many different forms of substance abuse recovery programs.
 It can be a little intimidating for a person struggling with drug or alcohol addiction researching detox and rehabilitation centers in Florida, psychiatric services might be one of the first things on a person’s mind.
 Therapy can help struggling addicts reach for sobriety, in fact many would say it’s the cornerstone of building a new sober way of life.
 The addict may feel scared and daunted by the process, not to mention overwhelmed wondering what happens if they choose the wrong program.
-The good news is at Florida House Experience, a patient’s recovery program is shaped to fit their individual needs including the particular kind of addiction they deal with, their history of mental health and trauma, the sort of life they live.
+The good news is at FHE Health, a patient’s recovery program is shaped to fit their individual needs including the particular kind of addiction they deal with, their history of mental health and trauma, the sort of life they live.
 We offer different kinds of therapy in our programs so that we can adapt recovery to the patient in question.
 If a patient is seeking recovery programs out they should call the program to better understand the treatments available to them.

 Common Types of Therapies in Substance Abuse Recovery Programs